JaynamSanghavi/learning-rust/README.md

 - **Challenges:**
   - Applying the concept of mutability in different scenarios to understand when and how to use mutable variables effectively.

+### Day 4:
+- **What I learned:**
+  - **Data Types in Rust:**
+    - Explored different data types including signed and unsigned integers, floating-point numbers, booleans, and strings.
+    - Learned about complex data types like tuples and arrays.

+- **Challenges:**
+  - Understanding the differences between various data types and their usage scenarios.
+  - Practicing with tuples and arrays to manipulate and access data effectively.

 ## Learning Resources